 If the sensing status are as listed below, the LCD will show the following string.
-(The MFC3820CN/MFC3420C has no hook switch, but the "HK" always appears.)
+(Models except the FAX1920CN/FAX1820C have no hook switch, but the "HK" in the string always appears.)

 "DFDRCVRSPWP1P2HK"

 Given below is the relationship between the LCD indication, sensor name and sensor status.